TinEye/tineye-services-nodejs/README.md

 }
 ```

-### Match Engine
+## Match Engine
-Once TinEye Services is installed you can include and configure Match Engine
+Once TinEye Services is installed you can include and configure MatchEngine
 ```node
 const { MatchEngine } = require('tineye-services')